Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 • A kitchen sponge or scrub brush

-• Bathtub (for bathtub soaking method)
+• Bathtub (for bathtub soaking method explained below)

 • Hot water